Bureau International des Expositions: Specialised Expos

 Specialised Expos (formally known as International Recognised Exhibitions) may occur between World Expos and may have a duration of between three weeks and three months.
 Countries, international organizations, civil societies, and corporations are allowed to participate but the theme of the Expo must address a precise challenge, e.g. Future Energy (Expo 2017 Astana), or Living Oceans and the Coast (Expo 2012 Yeosu).
 The pavilions are built by the Organiser and made available to participants who may customise them.
 The largest pavilion may be no larger than 1,000 square meters, and the Expo site must not exceed an area of twenty-five hectares.
 For this reason Specialised Expos are cheaper to run than World Expos.

 There are blurred lines between Specialized and World Expositions prior to the 1996 amendment of the BIE's constitution.
 Some Specialized Expos, such as Expo 86 in Vancouver, Expo '85 in Tsukuba, or Hemisfair '68, ran for six months and pulled in greater attendance numbers than their 'World Expo' relatives.
 Many of these specialized expos also had individual pavilions for their participants or covered a greater exhibition site than other World Expos of the era.
 According to the new amendment, there were only two World Expos between 1970 and 1992 with over 12 Specialized Expos in that same period.
 Most of these indeed are smaller exhibitions on a focused theme, but some, such as Expo 86 and Expo 88, were intended as full-fledged World Expos.
 Others, such as Expo 74, the 1982 World's Fair in Knoxville, or Expo '85, were specialized exhibitions that were promoted as full World Expos.

 Member states

-170 countries are member states of the BIE:
+184 countries are member states of the BIE:

-2021 joiners

-Zimbabwe joined on 5 July 2021, becoming the 170th member.